-State Supreme Court referee hears arguments that the measure should be struck down because it violates a constitutional prohibition on placing multiple subjects into a single bill.
-An attorney for the state says the measure is legal because both fall under the same subject of education.
+But Oklahoma City attorney Jerry Fent, who is challenging the legislation, said the measure should be struck down because it violates a constitutional prohibition on placing multiple subjects into a single bill.

 The Supreme Court in recent years has struck down several laws because they contained multiple subjects, a practice known as “logrolling.”